 The company that had taken over the CEGB admitted liability in this claim.
 We obtained medical evidence from a well-respected respiratory physician in the asbestosis claim which connected Mr D’s fibrosis to his past, extensive history of exposure to asbestos at the power stations.

 Mr D’s asbestosis claim was settled on a provisional damages basis, leaving the door open to him to claim further asbestos compensation, if his condition significantly deteriorates in the future.

 How can we help?

-If you require assistance in pursuing an asbestosis claim or believe you have a valid asbestos claim for any other asbestos related disease, then please contact us today on our freephone number 0800 038 6767.
-Alternatively, head over to the ‘Contact Us’ page, complete the form and we will be in touch.
+If you require assistance in pursuing an asbestosis claim or believe you have a valid asbestosis claim for any other asbestos related disease, then please contact us today on our freephone number 0800 038 6767.
+Alternatively, head over to our ‘Contact Us’ page, complete the form and we will be in touch.